verbb/gift-voucher/docs/developers/events.md

 ### The `beforeRenderPdf` event

 Event handlers can override Gift Voucher’s PDF generation by setting the `pdf` property on the event to a custom-rendered PDF.
-Plugins can get notified before the PDF or an order is being rendered.
+Plugins can get notified before the PDF or a voucher is being rendered.

 ```php
 use craft\commerce\events\PdfEvent;